digiltd/oh-rtd-test/MAX!Cube-Binding.md

 ![MAX!
 Binding Valve Position](https://dl.dropboxusercontent.com/u/7347332/web/max_valve.png)

+The value position is transmitted as rarely as the actual temperature.
+You may have to wait very long until something is displayed.

 **Battery State**

 The battery state of a device can be requested using the _battery_ type in the corresponding binding configuration.